dssg/givinggraph/README.md

 ### Celery Configuration

+NOTE: Due to a race condition, Celery is not currently being used.
+See [issue #19](https://github.com/dssg/givinggraph/issues/19).

 GivingGraph uses Celery to schedule asynchronous tasks (like web crawling, API calls, etc).
 This depends on [RabbitMQ](http://www.rabbitmq.com/) to track tasks.
 RabbitMQ is available in most package installers (e.g., `brew install